maty21/mockery-partial/README.md

         cb('yoopi');
     }
 };
-// keep in mind that you can still use other fs modules functionality such as readFileSync or everything else
+// keep in mind that you can still use other fs modules functionality
+// such readFileSync or everything else

 mockeryPartial.enable();
 mockeryPartial.registerPartial('fs',fsMock);